kabilanmohan/LeetCode-Dailies/README.md

 ## Repository Structure

 Each day, I solve a new LeetCode problem and upload my solution to this repository.
-The repository is organized by Data Structure used to solve the problem and includes a folder for each category.
+The repository is organized by Data Structures or Algorithms used to solve the problem and includes a folder for each category.

 ## How to Use This Repository

-1. **Navigate by Data Structure**: Choose the Data Structure you're interested in.
+1. **Navigate by Data Structure**: Choose the Data Structure or Algorithm you're interested in.
 2. **Select a Problem**: Inside each folder, you'll find individual files for each problem.
 The file naming convention is `<problem_number>_<problemname>.<extension>`.
    - `.cpp`, `.py`.
 3. **Review Solutions**: Open the file to view the solution and any associated explanations.